USDA FSA Funding to Expand New Farmer Outreach and Education

 Click here for the full funding announcement.

-If you are interested in learning more about this program, feel free to give Toni Scott on the Morrison team a call at 530-893-4764, ext.
-205, or reach out to anyone on our staff.
+If you are interested in learning more about this program, feel free to contact the Morrison Grants Team by email at firstname.lastname@example.org or call us at 530-893-4764.